madskjeldgaard/vortex/README.md

 The basic idea is to take an input, multiply it by weights and spread it to multiple outputs.
 This is an extremely powerful idea that can transform a simple input (usually one or two inputs) to many differing outputs.

 [This article explains the idea nicely](https://www.3dmin.org/research/open-development-and-design/influx/)

+## Timebuffer

+The output of each Vortex voice is sent to a looping buffer recorder.
+This is the "varispeed looping tape reel".
+The buffer is externally available to be timestretched and manipulated further, it can also be saved to disk.